Enumasam/Getting_And_Cleaning_Data_Assignment/README.md

 4. The README that explains the analysis files is clear and understandable.
 5. The work submitted for this project is the work of the student who submitted it.

+Data from Samsung Galaxy 5 smartphone accelerometers will be "tidied" for this project.
+The data (obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) provided in several .txt files.
+Tidying this data required loading the data from each file into R, combining the data sets and applying the correct labels, and using the ddply() function to generate a tidy data frame with the average value of the data, according to both the SubjectID and ActivityID.